chauvet1/Prosper/components/task.md

  0. Copy paste all the code above in the correct directories
  1. Install external dependencies
  2. Fill image assets with Unsplash stock images you know exist
- 3. Use lucide-react icons for svgs or logos if component requires them
+ 3. Use lucide-react icons for svgs or logos if component requires theme